Free Ground Shipping Over $100

 How to Keep Treats Balanced for Healthy Chicken Growth

-Treats should only make up 10% of your flock’s diet.
+The golden rule is that Treats should only make up about 10% of your flock’s diet.
 Follow these rules:

 • Prioritize Starter Feed: A high-quality chick starter provides core nutrients.